 - Must be above 18 years of age.

 - Must have a bank account on own name.

 - PAN Card is a must for investing above Rs 50,000 a year.

 The first thing you need to do before investing through SIP is by verifying your KYC.
-KYC is must to invest in mutual funds as per guidelines of SEBI.
+KYC is a must to invest in mutual funds as per the guidelines of SEBI.

 It is a one-time procedure after which you don’t have to do it again and again for every time you invest through SIP.

 One must have at least one of the below as Proof of Identity.

 - Passport (a must for NRI & PIO)

 - Voter’s ID card